waiting4U0/college_website/college_website-web/src/main/webapp/assets/global/plugins/datatables/Readme.md

 * You the developers using DataTables.
 For developers DataTables provides a wide array of options for how data should be obtained, displayed and acted upon, along with an extensive API for accessing and manipulating the table.

 * End users.
-For those using the interface DataTables presents, actions to get the most from the information contained in tables, such as sorting and filtering, along with paging and scrolling of the data in table, are easy to use, intuitive and fast.
+For those using the interface DataTables presents, actions to get the most from the message contained in tables, such as sorting and filtering, along with paging and scrolling of the data in table, are easy to use, intuitive and fast.

 ## Installation